jyp-studio/self-checkout/GetPrice/Readme.txt

-Remember to install the library in your conda envfor google sheet
+Remember to install the libraries in your conda env for google sheet

 $ pip install gspread oauth2client